mdeff/paper-cryoem-orientation-recovery/reviews.md

 Either way, figure 7 shows performance for σ² from 0 to 25, corresponding to SNR of 0 and x.

 TODO baselines / benchmark to SOTA: either done, either why not.
+We don't have experience with Cryosparc, Relion, and Aspire.
+CryoSparc, as the most automated pipeline of all, might be an option / we'll try to do it, etc.
+The other packages unfortunately require too much tuning and previous experience to properly use.

 Thanks for your minor comments.
 We'll address them in the revised manuscript.
 We answer the questions below.
 * line 100: the angle of the rotation